donkey-hotei/SLAL/README.md

 Sparse Linear Algebra Library
-A simple library for exploring problems in linear algebra written in pure-python.
+A simple library written in pure-python for exploring problems in linear algebra.
-To try it out just clone the

 Matrix-Vector Multiplication
 ```python